 Suppose that a single taxpayer’s income is $35,000 per year.
 Also suppose that income from $0 to $9,075 is taxed at 10%, income from $9,075 to $36,900 is taxed at 15%, and, finally, income from $36,900 and beyond is taxed at 25%.
 Since this person earns $35,000, their marginal tax rate is 15%.

 The federal government has a few other, smaller sources of revenue.
 It imposes an excise tax—that is, a tax on a particular good—on gasoline, tobacco, and alcohol.
 As a share of GDP, the amount collected by these taxes has stayed nearly constant over time, from about 2% of GDP in the 1960s to roughly 3% by 2012, according to the nonpartisan Congressional Budget Office.
 The government also imposes an estate and gift tax on people who pass large amounts of assets to the next generation—either after death or during life in the form of gifts.
 These estate and gift taxes collected about 0.2% of GDP in the first decade of the 2000s.
+By a quirk of legislation, the estate and gift tax was repealed in 2010, but reinstated in 2011.
 Other federal taxes, which are also relatively small in magnitude, include tariffs collected on imported goods and charges for inspections of goods entering the country.

 State and Local Taxes